gl2748/gl2748.github.io/_posts/06-07-2015-Docker-Ghost-Nginx-Reverse-Proxy.md

     apt-get update
     apt-get install vim

-edit the nginx config file to include the sites-enabled directory
+edit the nginx config file at /etc/nginx/nginx.conf to include the sites-enabled directory, the pertinent lines are:

     include /etc/nginx/conf.d/*.conf;
     include /etc/nginx/sites-enabled/*;

-exit the running container and restart it. if it fails to stay running check your config files for typos.
+exit the running container and restart it to propogate config changes.
+If the nginx contianer fails to stay running check your config files for typos.

     ctrl+d
     docker restart nginx

-####6.
+check to see if your two containers are running with

+    docker ps

+And visit blog.mywebsite.com to check it out.

 ####Road map

 Set up a grand ambassador (although nginx's proxy_pass is kinda nice.)
-In